 Ours was an arranged marriage.
 So it took us a while to develop feelings for each other.
-And just as we were beginning to enjoy being together and looking forward to start a family, Rohith started feeling unwell.
+And just as we were beginning to enjoy being together and looking forward to starting a family, Rohith started feeling unwell.

 Rohith worked in the emergency department of a big hospital and was quick to run all the required tests.
 We were dumbfounded when one of his tests turned out to be positive.
 He was HIV positive.
-We were shattered to say the least.
+We were shattered, to say the least.
 I still remember the night after he tested positive, we did not sleep a wink and kept sobbing in each other’s arms.

 Why did it happen to us?
 The question kept on hitting us hard.
 We were truly heartbroken.

-We couldn’t wait to realize our long held dream of having a baby.
+We couldn’t wait to realize our long-held dream of having a baby.
 Though it was safe for us to plan pregnancy, I was advised to take Pre-exposure prophylaxis medication for HIV, as an added layer of protection.

 At that time PrEP medication in Bangalore was not that easy to get.
 But I guess, it is much easier now.
 You just need to search online.

 The doctor explained the details and we began the initial investigations.
 After getting a ‘go-ahead’ from the doctor, I started taking the PrEP medication, a small pill a day.
-I experienced mild headache for a few days but was fine thereafter.
+I experienced a mild headache for a few days but was fine thereafter.

 Luckily, I conceived soon after and had a great childbirth journey.
 The moment, we held our baby in our arms, is still etched clearly in my mind.